 Be a contributor to our maritime culture by leading the way, all the way around the world.

 Posted: April 5, 2020

 Content Creator of Rescue Water Craft and Personal Water Craft boating international education standards: Shawn Alladio is the world’s foremost authority and leading subject matter expert.
 She cares most about her community and the culture surrounding the safety of event service providers and Rescue Water Craft operators, working hard and dedicated towards protecting their reputation, distributing safety information and continuing to train these amazing individuals to the highest standards of care.

 Have any questions?
 Come train with us and discover what your community is doing to modernize standards, safety and reduce liability!

+Caution: Visit page terms and conditions.
 Use at your own risk.
 Please take a qualified Rescue Water Craft training course and maintain proper records and respect all the PWC, RWC, PPE, and gear OEM manufacturer warning labels and cautions.